 Build local friendships

-We verify all of our Premium members before they can send messages.
-The key to BorrowMyDoggy is getting to know your borrower really well and building local friendships.
+We verify all Premium members before they can send messages.
+The key to BorrowMyDoggy is getting to know a dog and owner really well and building local friendships.

 Here are 7 tips to ensure your ‘Welcome Woof’ runs as smoothly as possible.

 Set clear expectations

 Most of the matches on BorrowMyDoggy are for occasional walks, sitting or holiday care.

 Make sure you agree on any arrangements up front, including how and when you will give the dog back to the owner (ie will you drop the dog off at their house; or will they come and pick it up, and if so what time?).
 If you have agreed with the owner to take care of a dog for a longer period of time (especially over a month), then we recommend you agree in writing the details of what you have agreed, including the date the dog will be returned to the owner.

 Request the borrowing info sheet before you take care of a dog.
 This document includes information about the borrowed dog, including their vet details, feeding information and alternative contact details for the owner.
 This ensures that you have information to hand in the case of an emergency and also includes access to the BorrowMyDoggy Vet Line telephone number.

 All BorrowMyDoggy dogs must remain on the lead at all times unless written permission has been granted to you, by the owner.
 You can request the permission form here.
 Remember to keep the signed copy somewhere safe.